Equal Realities : Addressing the virtual reality gender gap

-The premise behind Sam’s talk was to showcase how Fenturi has been proactively fighting against bias through narrative, visual and audio.
+The premise behind Fenturi’s talk was to showcase how we have been proactively fighting against bias through narrative, visual and audio with digital learning.

 Gender bias is extensive in storytelling and narratives throughout the world.
 In learning design, we craft stories that are without this bias.
 This can often be a lot harder than you think.